3dem/emhub/docs/user_manual/dashboard_sessions.rst

 The creation of a new session is commonly link with some actions from ``Workers`` machines.
 Workers will notice the new session and might perform some required tasks (e.g. folders creation, data transfer, etc).
 Workers can update back the status of a sesions that it is being monitored.
-More information about workers can be found here: :doc:`Workers`.
+More information about workers can be found here: :ref:`Developing Workers`.

 Session Details
 ---------------